 #33.
 70% of YouTube audiences believe that YouTube stars are trendsetters.
 This makes them powerful influencers for consumers.

 #34.
 60% of audiences on YouTube are influenced by YouTube stars on their purchases than celebrities.

 #35.
-Influencer Central surveyed more than 400 women consumers to understand their purchase behavior.
-The results suggest strong social media influence on their buying behavior.
+Influencer Central surveyed more than 400 women, consumers, to understand their purchase behavior.
+The results suggest a strong social media influence on their buying behavior.
 Mom bloggers rank at #3 when it comes to influencing purchase decisions.